-Athens is regarded by most historians as the birthplace of democracy.
+One of the cool facts of Greece is that Athens is regarded by most historians as the birthplace of democracy.
 In modern times, there has been some debate about whether there were rumblings of democratic structures of government elsewhere in the world prior to Athens.
 Regardless of any theories about this, Athens remains the inspiration for the democratic nations that were to come in the future.
 Greece was unique in its structure at the time and each of its cities had its own way of doing things.

 The Athenians didn’t create the first democracy overnight, though.
 It took a lot of political and social unrest to arrive at democracy as a necessary conclusion.
 There was a lot of discrimination and inequality that preceded these ideas.
 It was essentially class warfare that led to democracy being created and democratic ideals were shaped by principles of equality and freedom.

-Greece interesting facts #2
+Interesting Greece facts #2